What is SEO Marketing and How It Works

 Quality of organic traffic

+At the end of the day, quality traffic is what accelerates business success.
 The quality of organic traffic is just as important as the traffic itself.
 Just think, when you’re searching for something and a product or business pops up that isn’t relevant to your inquiry, you’re likely to exit.
 This goes for the same as your website.
 Ensure your content is what your visitors are truly interested in.
 Google Analytics will sift through your engagement, conversion, and relevance metrics to show you where you can improve.
 Ensure your site, social media, etc. all clearly identify your objectives.

 Quantity of organic traffic